 The team at your hospital will give you advice about this.

 In some hospitals, instead of an MIBG scan, you may have a DOTATATE PET scan.
 This helps to diagnose phaeochromocytoma and to see if it has spread.
 With this type of scan you have a radioactive drug called 68-Ga-DOTATATE.
 This drug binds to certain receptors on tumour cells, and shows up on the scan.

-After having the injection of 68-Ga-DOTATATE into a vein in your arm, you have to wait 60 to 90 minutes before having a PET scan or a PET-CT scan.
+You have the 68-Ga-DOTATATE as an injection into a vein in your arm.
+You then wait 60 to 90 minutes before having a PET scan or PET-CT scan.

 For the rest of the day after having the radioactive injection, you should avoid long periods of close contact with children and pregnant women.
 The team in the nuclear medicine department will give you advice about this.